 The Advanced Technology programme takes three years to complete.
 Graduates receive a Bachelor of Science degree.
 As an Advanced Technology graduate, you will have direct access to a variety of Master’s programmes at the University of Twente, such as Nanotechnology, Mechanical Engineering, Systems & Control, Business Administration, Chemical Engineering, Applied Physics, Sustainable Energy and Technology and Electrical Engineering.

 You might also consider studying for a Master’s degree at another university, either in The Netherlands or abroad.
 During your Bachelor’s programme, the study adviser can advise you on the best modules to take in preparation for the Master’s programme of your choice.
 In your second year you can already opt to take elective courses in the area that most sparks your interest.
 Read more about the options open to you after the Bachelor’s programme.

 Each academic year consists of 40 weeks of study, divided into four modules.
 Each module centres on a particular theme and features a number of theoretical courses and a practical.
 You will then apply the knowledge you acquire in a collaborative project with your fellow students.
 You will specialize not only in science and engineering but also in society and entrepreneurship.
 The ratio between societal subjects and technical subjects is approximately 1 to 10.
 Read more about the first, second and third years of the programme.

 Are you looking to challenge yourself?
 Can you cope with the additional challenge of taking extra courses alongside the regular study programme?
-The programme Advanced Technology and the University of Twente offer different possibilities to do alongside the regular programme.
+The programme in Advanced Technology and the University of Twente offer different possibilities for you to benefit from alongside the regular programme.